Running with a dog has become increasingly popular over the last few years.

 While you may pride yourself on being able to run through all types of weather – from rain and snow to dry, hot heat, your dog will simply not want to run in this weather.

-Dogs cannot handle heat and humidity as well as humans, for example, so be aware of the weather conditions that you plan to run in.
+Dogs cannot handle heat and humidity as well as humans, so be mindful of the weather conditions when you plan your run.

 After all, running with your dog should be enjoyable for you and your dog.